 If you don't already have a careers page/section on your website it's certainly worth considering allocating a section of your site to this.
-Ideally, this will be a page of content to enthuse visitors, and showcase the careers programme that you offer.
-Consider any alumni success stories you can draw on and include those as testimonials in this section/page.
+Ideally, this will be a page of content to enthuse visitors and showcase the careers programme that you offer.
+Consider any alumni success stories you can draw on and include those as testimonials in this section.
 Remember your audiences, prospective parents, students AND Ofsted.
 Cater to all of them!

 Make the contact details of the careers leader clear and obvious and include a photo.
 This results in a much friendlier page compared to just a name in text on the page.
-In this case a nice approach might be to write a welcome from the careers leader.
+In this case, a nice approach might be to write a welcome from the careers leader.
 Including a summary of the programme and any real-life examples of your careers programme in action.
 Tagged blog posts would work great for this.

 The provider access policy statement is to a different audience.
 It's all about the providers - engaging with providers and making the process easy is a good way to build and foster positive relationships with them.
 One of the best things you could do would be to include a step by step process for providers, outlining the process, and timeline, and what to expect.
 Your published policy statement will include all this information.
 However, a step by step list is much easier to follow and digest.
 Firstly, remember to make their life easy!

 This OFSTED careers guidance has been around since 2018.
-However we still find this is often missing or incomplete on secondary school and college websites.
-If you do not have this statutory information clearly communicated on your site, we hope this post and the school website requirements guide help you to identify what content you need to display.
+However, we still find this is often missing or incomplete on secondary school and college websites.
+If you do not have this statutory information clearly communicated on your site, it would be great to get that added ahead of the new academic year.
 If you have any further questions, just get in touch with us at email@example.com.